 Soaking the turkey in a saltwater brine produces tender, juicy meat.
-In this recipe our brine mixture also includes buttermilk, which adds flavor to the turkey and helps keep the meat moist.
+In this recipe, our brine mixture also includes buttermilk, which adds flavor to the turkey and helps keep the meat incredibly moist.

 Rinse the turkey inside and out with cold water and place in a large brining bag.
 Carefully pour the buttermilk brine mixture into the bag.
 Seal the bag, pressing out the air, and place in a large stockpot or other container large enough to hold the turkey.
 Refrigerate for 24 to 36 hours, turning occasionally.